 2/3 cup cold milk

-- Prepare Hummus: In large saucepan over high heat, combine pistachios and enough water to cover by 2 in.
-Bring to a simmer; cook 20 min. or until pistachios soften.
+- Prepare hummus: In large saucepan over high heat, combine pistachios and enough water to cover by 2 inches.
+Bring to a simmer; cook 20 minutes or until pistachios soften.
 Drain and reserve.

 - In food processor fitted with metal blade, combine pistachios, tahini, lemon juice, cumin, espelette and garlic.
-Process until smooth, about 4 min.
-Slowly incorporate 2 tbsp. olive oil.
+Process until smooth, about 4 minutes.
+Slowly incorporate 2 tablespoons olive oil.
 Set aside.

-- Watching carefully, toast benne seeds in a heavy skillet over med. heat, stirring occasionally, until light brown and fragrant, about 5 min.
+- Watching carefully, toast benne seeds in a heavy skillet over medium heat, stirring occasionally, until light brown and fragrant, about 5 minutes.
 Cool.

 - Sift flours, baking powder, baking soda and salt into large bowl.
 Cut in lard with two forks until it is the size of peas.
 Fold in benne seed.
 Stir in milk.

-- Knead dough on lightly floured work surface until it comes together, about 3 min.
+- Knead dough on lightly floured work surface until it comes together, about 3 minutes.
 Divide dough into three parts.
 Working one piece at a time and keeping surface lightly floured, roll out dough into a paper-thin circle.
-Prick all over with a fork; cut out rounds with 2-in. cutter.
-Transfer rounds to the prepared baking sheets and sprinkle lightly with fleur de sel.
+Prick all over with a fork; cut out rounds with 2-inch cutter.
+Transfer rounds to prepared baking sheets and sprinkle lightly with fleur de sel.

-- Bake wafers about 8 min., until golden brown.
+- Bake wafers about 8 minutes, until golden brown.
 Halfway through, switch sheets top to bottom and rotate them front to back to ensure even baking.
 Remove crackers to wire rack to cool.
-They will keep for up to five days in an airtight container.
+They will keep for up to 5 days in an airtight container.

-- When ready to serve, sprinkle top of hummus with paprika, the remaining olive oil and the parsley.
+- When ready to serve, sprinkle top of hummus with paprika, remaining olive oil and parsley.
 Serve with benne crackers.